prodsp/WizNET-W5500-Driver/README.md

 # WizNET-W5500-Driver
 This repository contains a compact, platform-independent and easy to integrate driver for WizNet W5500 IC and Ethernet Shield.
 ## Introduction
 This driver is designed as an open-source project so feel free to suggest changes or provide feedback.
 The main goal was to create a driver that everyone can easily integrate and use.
-If you have a microcontroller which has SPI compatibility and you want to communicate through Ethernet, but it has no Ethernet port, the WizNET W5500 Ethernet shield could be a perfect solution for you and thanks to this driver the development process won't take a bunch of time from you.
+If you have a microcontroller that has SPI compatibility and you want to communicate through Ethernet, but it has no Ethernet port, the WizNET W5500 Ethernet shield could be a perfect solution for you and thanks to this driver the development process won't take a bunch of time from you.
 ## Use
 ### Platform independency
 This is a platform-independent driver which means you can use it with nearly all types of microcontrollers.
 To reach this functionality we've separated the SPI communication as an independent transfer layer therefore you can implement the communication without a deep understanding of the driver.